What type of wine is Sancerre wine?

 Sancerre wine comes from the French town of the same name in the North East of the country.
 It resides in the Loire Valley, which is a region that has long been dedicated to the production of quality French wines.
 However, much of the appellation (area that produces wine) of Sancerre is along the left bank of the Loire River that runs through the region.
 Sancerre wine consists of either Sauvignon Blanc or Pinot Noir (red and rose).
 However, it is the white wine that this appellation is most famous for producing.
 We recommend looking for wines produced in the Chavignol, Ménétréol, and Bué areas for the best quality fine wine.

-What makes Sancerre wine special?
+What makes Sancerre wine special

 The grapes used in Sancerre wines are grown in a semi-continental climate, complete with limestone hills, regular sun, and rich mineral water.
 This dry white wine sports an astonishingly light freshness which is perfect for drinking on its own or paired with refined flavours.
 The tasing notes for Sancerre white wine typically include flavours of: